Tool Calling

 If you haven't provided a custom UI for a tool, assistant-ui offers a ToolFallback component that you can add to your codebase to render a default UI for tool executions.
 You can customize this by creating your own Tool UI component for the tool's name.

-The Tools() API is the recommended way to register tools in assistant-ui.
+The Tools() API is the recommended starting point for registering tools in assistant-ui.
 It provides centralized tool registration that prevents duplicate registrations and works seamlessly with all runtimes.
+For tools whose availability depends on a specific part of your UI being mounted, see the component-based APIs below; both styles are supported and can be mixed in the same app.

 Quick Start